 The Council on Aging

 The council is an advisory board.
 It is charged with identifying the needs of elders; designing, promoting and implementing services to fill those needs, and educating the local community and enlisting support of area residents to address elder needs.
-The COA distributes the latest information on health
+The COA distributes the latest information on health care and other issues affecting older residents.

 The COA also sponsors a Brown Bag program with the Food Bank of Western Massachusetts which distributes a full bag of groceries to qualifying low-income residents 55 and over.